* This is the Consumer Version. *

 Most people do well if they maintain a gluten-free diet.

-Some people develop symptoms as children.
-Others do not develop symptoms until adulthood.
+Some people develop celiac symptoms as children.
+Other people do not develop symptoms of celiac until adulthood.
 The severity of symptoms depends on how much of the small intestine is affected.

 Once the diagnosis is made, doctors do blood tests to look for deficiencies of certain vitamins (such as folate [folic acid]) and minerals (such as iron and calcium).

-Without diagnosis and treatment, celiac disease is ultimately fatal in 10 to 30% of people.
+Without diagnosis and treatment, celiac disease is ultimately fatal in some people.
 Currently, such outcomes are rare, and most people do well if they avoid gluten.

 Some people continue to have symptoms even when gluten is avoided.
-In such people, either the diagnosis is incorrect or the disease has progressed to a condition called refractory celiac disease.
+In such people, either the diagnosis is incorrect or the disease has progressed to a condition called refractory celiac disease .
 In refractory celiac disease, treatment with corticosteroids, such as prednisone, may help.
-In rare cases, if there is no response to either gluten withdrawal or drug treatment, intravenous feeding is needed.
 Sometimes children are seriously ill when first diagnosed and need a period of intravenous feeding before starting a gluten-free diet.